MicrosoftDocs/visualstudio-docs/docs/modeling/scenario-change-your-design-using-visualization-and-modeling.md

 |Code map|||√|√|√|
 |Class Designer (code-based)||||√||

 To draw dependency diagrams, you must create a modeling project as part of an existing solution or a new one.
 These diagrams must be created in the modeling project.
-Items on UML diagrams are part of a common model, and the UML diagrams are views of that model.
 Items on dependency diagrams are located in the modeling project, but they are not stored in the common model.
 Code maps and .NET class diagrams created from code exist outside the modeling project.

  See: